kennethreitz-archive/howtopython.org/source/getting-started.rst

 Twitter Accounts to Follow
 —————————————————————————-

+Twitter is an excellent way to keep in touch with what's going on with the Python community.

+- ThePSF

 - Kenneth Reitz (@kennethreitz) — Myself, the author of this website.
 I often tweet about Python–related topics, as well as music, photography, and other side-projects I have going on.